456sthasandesh-ship-it/Week6/README.md

-GitHub Version Control and Code Changes for Hotel Reservation System Introduction

-This README explains the steps I took to complete the Week 6 activity for the ICT272 Web Design and Development course.
-The goal was to practice using GitHub for version control, upload a project, make changes to the code, and document the process in a video presentation.
+Task Description

+In this task, I worked with GitHub for version control on a previously created Hotel Reservation System program.
+I demonstrated how to upload a project, track changes, commit updates, and push the project to GitHub.

+Steps I Completed
-Step 1: GitHub Account Setup
+1. GitHub Account Setup
-I created a GitHub account at GitHub and logged in using my credentials.
+I created an account on GitHub
-This allowed me to manage my code, collaborate with others, and track project history.
+.
+GitHub is a web-based platform that provides version control and allows developers to track and manage their code changes over time.
-Step 2: GitHub Desktop Installation
+2. Installing GitHub Desktop
 I downloaded and installed GitHub Desktop from GitHub Desktop .
-This software provides a graphical interface to manage repositories and commit changes to code.
+This application provides an easy-to-use interface for managing my repositories, committing changes, and pushing updates to GitHub without needing to use command-line tools.
-Step 3: Uploading Previous Program
+3. Uploading the Previous Program
-I uploaded the Hotel Reservation System project from my local machine to GitHub.
-Created a new repository and pushed my files using GitHub Desktop.
-Step 4: Code Changes
-Change 1: Improved Input Validation

-Before:

-NumberOfnight = int.Parse(Console.ReadLine());

-After:

-int NumberOfnight;
-while (!int.TryParse(Console.ReadLine(), out NumberOfnight)) {
-    Console.WriteLine("Enter valid number:");
-}
-Explanation:
-I replaced int.Parse with int.TryParse to prevent the program from crashing if the user enters invalid input.
-It ensures safer input handling.
-Change 2: Improved Exit Condition

-Before:

-if (choice == "q" || choice == "Q")

-After:

-if (choice.Trim().ToLower() == "q" || choice.Trim().ToLower() == "exit")
-Explanation:
+I created a new repository on GitHub and uploaded my previous program, the Hotel Reservation System.
+The system calculates the total cost for a customer's stay based on the number of nights and whether they choose room service.
+4. Making Changes to the Code

+I made two changes to the code of my hotel reservation system:

+Change 1: Improved input validation by using TryParse() instead of int.Parse(), which prevents the program from crashing when invalid input is entered.
-I made the exit condition more flexible by allowing multiple variations of the exit command, such as "exit" or "quit", and trimming unnecessary spaces.
+Change 2: Updated the exit condition of the program to accept variations of the exit command such as "quit", "exit", or "q".
-Step 5: GitHub Commit and Push
+5. How Commits Work
+Commits are used to track changes made to a file.
+Each time I make a change to the code, I can commit it to the repository with a message describing the change.
+This helps me maintain a history of all modifications made to the project, allowing me to revert to previous versions if necessary.
+After making my changes, I committed them with the message: "Improved input validation and exit condition."
+6. Pushing Projects to GitHub
-After making the changes, I committed them using GitHub Desktop and pushed them to the repository.
+After committing the changes, I used GitHub Desktop to push my commits to the repository.
+This updates the online version of the project on GitHub, so the changes are reflected in the cloud, making the project accessible from anywhere.
-This allows me to keep track of all the modifications I made in my project.
-Step 6: Reflection on the Process

-From this activity, I learned how to use GitHub for version control.
-It helps in managing project versions, tracking changes, and collaborating with others.
-By using GitHub Desktop, I was able to manage the repository visually, making it easy to commit, push, and track code changes.
-This is an essential skill for real-world software development, especially when working with teams.